SlayemS/Aero-Flights/README.md

 # Aero Flights
-A Mobile Flight Tracker app.

 # Description
-Aero Flights is a mobile app that empowers its users to view live flights, their position and destinations.
+Aero Flights is a Mobile Flight Tracker Application that empowers its users to view live flights, their position and destinations.
 Through the use of an API, this project took flight. ✈️

 # Features